Michael Musmanno: World War II

 In 1943, during World War II, Musmanno entered the United States Navy as a line officer assigned as a military attorney, since the navy had not yet formed its own Judge Advocate General's Corps (an action not taken until 1967).
 In this capacity, he eventually rose to the rank of rear admiral.
 He served as Allied Military Governor of the Sorrentine Peninsula in Italy.

 In 1946, he was appointed head of the three-person Board of Soviet Repatriation of Displaced Persons in Austria.
 He opposed the forcible repatriation to the Soviet Union of Cossacks and refugees, many of whom did not want to be repatriated.
 He was successful in aiding some of these people.
 Later it was learned that Stalin's government persecuted many of these returnees, condemning many to internal exile or the harsh labor camps of the gulag in Siberia, where they died.

-Beginning in 1947, Musmanno was presiding judge at the Einsatzgruppen trial of the United States Nuremberg Military Tribunal, held in Nuremberg for men charged with killing more than a million people behind the front lines, including Jews, Poles, and minorities.
+Beginning in 1947, Musmanno was presiding judge at the Einsatzgruppen trial of the U.S. Nuremberg Military Tribunal, held in Nuremberg for men charged with killing more than a million people behind the front lines, including Jews, Poles, and minorities.
 He also served as a member of the court during the military trials of Milch and Pohl.
 In 1961, Musmanno testified as a prosecution witness in Jerusalem in the Israeli trial of Adolf Eichmann.